JLaffey-CB/pipeline-intro-lab/README.md

 > *	Add artifact archiving and test result publishing
 > *	Add parallel stages
 > *	Migrate the Pipeline to the master branch
+> *
+> * Now we will move the Pipeline to a feature branch so we can develop without impacting the existing version in the master branch.
+All new development should be done in a feature branch as a best practice.
+Then we'll add real content to the Pipeline: scripts to run a build, test our build and then deploy it.

+Let's move the pipeline to a branch so we can continue development without overwriting our working job.
+Open the Pipeline in the Blue Ocean editor, click "Save", add a description then select "Commit to new branch" and call that branch simple-pipeline:

+The branch will be automatically created in Git and populated from the master.

 Open your pipeline in the Blue Ocean Visual Editor and delete all steps for all the stages.
 It will show errors; ignore them.